 Different Weave Designs When You Get Expert At How To Use A Speedweve Loom

-If you go take a look on the internet you will find a whole section of the net talking about the different patterns that you can produce in the loom, just like you were making a miniature carpet.
-Fort now I will be sticking to a basic weave for my mends.
-But it is obvious that this can be a great new hobby to pursue, as well as being a brilliant way to be more sustainable.
+If you go take a look on the internet you will find a whole section of the net talking about the different speed weaver loom patterns and small braider instructions that you can produce using loom, just like you were making a miniature carpet.
+For now I will be sticking to a basic weave for my mends.
+But it is obvious that using a speedweve mending loom can be a great new hobby to pursue.
+And that knowing how to use a mini loom to mend clothes is a brilliant way to be more sustainable.

 And here are some great ideas for how to make your clothes last longer.